K4ktus123/kDS3231/README.md

 ## Installation
 1. Download the repository
 2. Extract the ZIP file
+3. Rename the extracted folder to "kDS3231"
-3. Place the extracted folder in libraries folder inside your Arduino folder
+4. Place the extracted folder in libraries folder inside your Arduino folder
-4. Enjoy!
+5. Enjoy!

 ## TODO
 - Check for bugs